 (List here any additional documents that are intended to form part of the Contract Documents.
 AIA Document A201–2017 provides that the advertisement or invitation to bid, Instructions to Bidders, sample forms, the Construction Manager’s bid or proposal, portions of Addenda relating to bidding or proposal requirements, and other information furnished by the Owner in anticipation of receiving bids or proposals, are not part of the Contract Documents unless enumerated in this Agreement.
 Any such documents should be listed here only if intended to be part of the Contract Documents.)

 « »

 This Agreement is entered into as of the day and year first written above.

+TRAILHEAD APARTMENTS LLLP

+By: Housing Authority of the County of King,

+its general partner